Austin, TX based SpareFoot is an official Texas Mother-Friendly worksite that features this cozy Mother's room.

-How To Create A Great Pumping Room at Work
+How to Create a Pumping Room at Work

 It’s a great way to welcome your mom back with open arms, plus there will be numerous benefits for your company too.
 For example, moms are often more productive and loyal when breastfeeding is supported by their employers, they miss fewer days due to their babies being sick, and healthcare costs are lowered.
 The benefits of supporting your moms are endless, so how exactly can you set up the perfect pumping room?